 Our human mind has been so rigorously and scrupulously conditioned right from our childhood that money is the most important thing and nothing else matters, that it becomes almost next to impossible to think about something else.

-Sure, money is important for survival and to live a comfortable life, and to provide for your family, but is it worth giving up your mental peace, your values, your morals, your character, your freedom?
+Sure, money is important for survival and to live a comfortable life, and providing for your family, but is it worth giving up your mental peace, your values, your morals, your character, your freedom?
 I don’t think so.
 And the fun part is that we ourselves, knowingly or unknowingly, have given money the authority to entangle us in a web so complex that one is bound to succumb to it.
-The whole education system is indirectly advocating about money, money, and money all the time.
+The whole education system is indirectly advocating money, money, and money all the time.

 Instead of making education fun, knowledgeable, and interesting, their main aim is to make students into good employees to earn money.
 All you have to do to break this conditioning is to simply see and understand what’s going on.
 Give money the importance it deserves, no more no less.
 It’s only as important as the food you eat, or the gas you used to refill your vehicle with.
 You don’t live to eat or to refill your vehicle.
 Similarly, you don’t have to live for money.
 Money is simply a medium, not the end goal.

-The Right Desire
+The Right Desire To Attain Freedom

 Now, some people get confused when I convey this.
 They say on one hand I am telling you to have these big ass desires, and become successful and all, and on the other hand I am saying don’t go apeshit over money.
 So, which one is it?